 If you choose to use our Rent Now tenancy creation service, then you’ll be using our standard contract.
 It’s an industry-leading contract that has been designed to reflect best practice while also meeting the needs of real landlords.

 It’s a leader on transparency, too.
 We might be the only letting agent that has always shown tenants the contract before they even view the property!
 (You can see it here.)
-So tenants have every opportunity to see the contract in advance of signin, making them less likely to drop out later in the process
+So tenants have every opportunity to see the contract in advance of signing, making them less likely to drop out later in the process

 A single template can’t do everything, though, and we know that landlords and tenants sometimes want to include specific terms (aka clauses) which aren’t covered in our standard contract.

 This is why every Rent Now contract comes with the option to add in “custom clauses”.